First Asian student graduates

 Khalid Griggs, Imam of the Community Mosque of Winston-Salem, named first Muslim chaplain.

-LGBTQ center opens and Dr. Angela Mazaris named founding director; Center provides support and advocacy to lesbian, gay, bisexual, transgender, queer and questioning students, faculty and staff, plus campus education related to issues of gender identity and sexual orientation.
+LGBTQ center opens and Dr. AJ Mazaris named founding director; Center provides support and advocacy to lesbian, gay, bisexual, transgender, queer and questioning students, faculty and staff, plus campus education related to issues of gender identity and sexual orientation.

 Rabbi Michael Gisser named first associate chaplain for Jewish Life.